Skip to main content

 Do You Need Flood Insurance?

 If your home is in a high-risk flood zone and you have a federally backed mortgage, flood insurance is required.
-However, about 25% of flood claims come from properties outside high-risk flood zones.
+However, FEMA reports that more than 25% of NFIP flood claims come from properties outside high-risk flood zones.
 Consider these factors:

 Important: 30-Day Waiting Period